h1sashin/h1sashin/README.md

 ### 👋 Hi, I'm Dawid
-I'm a junior JS developer, who's looking for his first job.
+I'm a junior JS developer, currently working at AEXOL.

 ### 🔭 What I use...
-Mainly React and it's libraries.
+Mainly React with NextJS and it's libraries.

-### 🌱 I’m currently learning...
-NodeJS and NextJS, backend opens up a sea of possibilities!

 ### 📫 Get in touch...
 Find me on [LinkedIn](https://www.linkedin.com/in/dawid-szemborowski/).